-• The typical student in the program scored at the 45.3rd national percentile in reading and the 46.2nd percentile in mathematics.
-The distribution of test scores is similar whether one considers the entire program population or only those who took the Stanford Achievement Test in the spring of 2009.
-The Stanford Achievement Test is the most commonly administered test and is the test most directly comparable to the FCAT.

-• The mean reading gain for program participants is -0.1 national percentile ranking points in reading and -1.1 national percentile ranking points in mathematics.
+- The typical student in the program scored at the 45th national percentile in reading and the 46th percentile in mathematics, about the same as in 2008-09.
+The distribution of test scores is similar whether one considers the entire program population or only those who took the Stanford Achievement Test in the spring of 2010.
+The Stanford Achievement Test is the most commonly administered test and is the test most directly comparable to the FCAT. - The mean reading gain for program participants is -1.2 national percentile ranking points in reading and -1.7 national percentile ranking points in mathematics.
 These mean gains are indistinguishable from zero.
 In other words, the typical student participating in the program tended to maintain his or her relative position in comparison with others nationwide.
-It is important to note that these national comparisons pertain to all students nationally, and not just low-income students.

-• Because families can choose whether to participate in the program, it is inappropriate to consider the differences in test score gains between FTC Scholarship Program participants and their public school counterparts to be caused by program participation.
+It is important to note that these national comparisons pertain to all students nationally, and not just low-income students. - Because families can choose whether to participate in the program, it is inappropriate to consider the differences in test score gains between FTC Program participants and their public school counterparts to be caused by program participation.
 Credible comparisons of program participants and non-participants must take into account this selection problem.
-This report makes use of the best available statistical tools for determining the causal effect of program participation.

-• The best statistical estimates (using a tool called regression discontinuity design) of the effects of program participation indicate that participation is associated with no differences in reading gains and possibly small improvements in mathematics, relative to public school students who applied for participation in the program, though these differences are not statistically significant.
-The results are most consistent with a finding of small differences between program participants and non-participants.

-• Recent statistical research has shown that the FTC Scholarship Program has improved the performance of the public schools to a modest degree.
-Therefore, the correct interpretation of the findings in this report are that students participating in the program have kept pace with the improvements in the public schools associated with the FTC Scholarship Program.
+This report makes use of the best available statistical tools (given the nature of the data) for determining the causal effect of program participation. - The best possible statistical estimates (using a tool called regression discontinuity design) of the effects of program participation indicate that participation is associated with small improvements in reading and mathematics, relative to public school students who applied for participation in the program, though these differences are not always statistically significant.
+The results are consistent with a finding of small but positive differences between program participants and non-participants. - Recent statistical research has shown that the FTC Program has improved the performance of Florida public schools to a modest degree.
+Therefore, the correct interpretation of the findings in this report are that students participating in the program have kept pace with the improvements in the public schools associated with the FTC Program.

-Parental satisfaction, 2008-09:

-• In a survey of parental satisfaction conducted in spring of the 2008-09 school year, parents of participating students were more likely to consider their child's school to be "good" or "excellent" than were parents of non-participating students who applied to the program.
-These results are suggestive, but should not be interpreted as causal.